koksosk/base32hex/README.md

 [![Build Status](https://travis-ci.org/koksosk/base32hex.svg)](https://travis-ci.org/koksosk/base32hex)

-Koksosk\Base32Hex is simple and easy to use library for base32hex encoding/decoding.
+Koksosk\Base32Hex is simple and easy to use library class for base32hex encoding/decoding.

-Koksosk\Base32Hex provides two simple methods: **encode** and **decode** to encode/decode input string and two helper methods to convert string from/to binary string.
+Base32Hex class provides two main static methods: **encode** and **decode** to encode/decode input string and also two other helper static methods to convert string from/to binary string.

 See the `docs/` directory for generated API documentation.